Moco: A Learnable Meta Optimizer for Combinatorial Optimization: Methodology

-For $x \in \{0,1\}^N$, the elements $x_i$ are also referred to as the \emph{binary decision variables}.
+Our work considers NP-hard binary combinatorial optimization problems (COPs) formulated over graphs.
+Let $G=(V,E)$ be a graph, where $V$ are the vertices and $E \subseteq V \times V$ are the edges of $G$.
+A COP consists of a set $\Omega_G \subseteq \{0,1\}^N$ of \emph{feasible solutions} and an \emph{objective function} $f_G \colon \Omega_G \to \mathbb{R}$.
+The goal is to find an \emph{optimal feasible solution} $x=(x_1,\dots, x_N) \in \Omega_G$, minimizing $f_G$: $\min_{x \in \Omega_G} f_G(x).$ The elements $x_i \in \{0,1\}$ are also referred to as the \emph{binary decision variables}.
 Typically, the problem involves the selection of either edges or nodes in the graph leading to either $N=|E|$ or $N=|V|$.
 For example, two prominent COPs are the Traveling Salesman Problem (TSP) and the Maximum Independent Set (MIS) problem.
 In the TSP, a subset of edges is selected such that the Hamiltonian cycle with minimum distance is found, leading to one decision variable per edge.
-Similarly, in MIS, we need to find the set of independent nodes of maximal size, resulting in one decision variable per node.
-An extended description of both problems can be found in \cref{app:tsp} and \cref{app:mis}.
+In MIS, we need to find the set of independent nodes of maximal size, resulting in one decision variable per node.
+An extended description of both problems can be found in \cref{app:tsp} and \ref{app:mis}.

-\subsection{Construction Process}
+\subsubsection{Construction Process}

-We solve such problems with a constructive process that makes sequential decisions on the values of the decision variables.
+We solve such problems with a constructive process that sequentially decides on the values of the decision variables.
 Given a \textbf{single} instance of a COP with $N$ binary decision variables, we instantiate a shallow policy $\pi_\theta$.
-To be more specific, our policy solely depends on a so-called \emph{heatmap} $\theta \in \mathbb{R}^{N}$ with only one parameter per decision variable.
+To be more specific, our policy only depends on a so-called \emph{heatmap} $\theta \in \mathbb{R}^{N}$ with one parameter per decision variable.
 The policy constructs solutions from $\theta$ as follows.

 The process starts with $x^0=0$.
 Subsequently, at each construction step $t$, the policy emits a probability distribution $p_\theta(a^t \mid x^ {t})$, where $a^t \in \{1, \dots, N\}$ represents the next decision variable to be set to $1$ given the current partial assignment $x^{t}$.
-Here, $p_\theta$ is computed by normalizing the values of $\theta$ via softmax.
-Additionally, we mask away actions that given $x^{t}$ would lead to infeasible solutions or have already been decided on in previous steps.
-In detail, the probability that $a_t=i$ is computed via
+Here, $p_\theta$ is computed by normalizing $\theta$ via softmax.
+Additionally, actions that given $x^{t}$ would lead to infeasible solutions or have already been set to 1 before, are masked away.
+In detail, the probability that $a_t=i$ is given by